Energy is all around us and flows through our lives in many ways. It flows through both nonliving and living systems, including human societies.

 Wisconsin has five main biological communities: northern forests, southern forests, prairies, oak savanna, and aquatic regions, which vary in these characteristics.

-| Human Societies vs. Natural Ecosystems
+Human Societies

 Human societies, like natural ecosystems, need energy to organize and maintain themselves.
 The human use of energy follows the natural laws that govern energy flow in all systems.
 Human societies range from hunter-gatherer to industrial societies, and like living systems, use energy at different rates and can be classified by that rate of use.
 For example:

 This unit will look at energy use in systems, including human societies.
-It will address energy use in ecosystems, measuring and calculating wattage, and community energy use.
+It will address energy use in ecosystems, measuring and calculating wattage and community energy use.